 Tour of Holy Cross Armenian Apostolic Cathedral and Armenian Genocide Martyrs Monument

 Bus leaves Central Library at 10:00am sharp.
-Tour includes lunch.
-Ticket price TBA.
+Tour includes lunch at Hye Cuisine, $20 per person.

 Saturday, April 14:

-Presentation and book signing by Aline Ohanesian - Central Library @ 5:00
+David Ulin in Conversation with Aline Ohanesian - Central Library @ 5:00pm

 Monday, April 16: